 5. Medical care costs can shock you in China

 Public health care isn’t something you’ll want in China as an expatriate.
 Some public Hospitals in China tend to be basic and medical care at these establishments might not be up to par with what you have in mind.
+For insights on healthcare system in China checkout our healthcare and region page.
 However, there are many private hospitals that are extremely modern and can rival what you will find in the USA, especially in the major cities such as Beijing and Shanghai.

 However, you can use some excellent private hospitals in China that are often found in the major cities.
 It’s far more expensive though the level of care is on par with what you’re used to.
 It’s for that reason you should get international health care insurance coverage.
 This way, you will have one less thing to stress you out while adjusting to your life as an expat in China.